 Hot Tubs are becoming more and more popular.
 Once seen as a sign that a person was “doing well” for many, they are becoming a lifestyle.
 From my own experience, there is nothing better than relaxing in the Hot Tub after a long stressful day at work with a nice cold beer!
 There are many that will tell you about the heath benefits of using a Hot Tub; I’m not going to go there in this book as we’ve established I’m already not a builder writing a building book so why should I be offering health tips? – I’m clearly not a health care professional!

 Due to the rise in popularity, the number of makes and models on the market continues to grow.
 Put Hot Tubs into Google and see for yourself.
 As you would expect, the quality does vary.
 Some of the top names brands are associated with the USA and “American Hot Tubs” and “American Made”.
 On the other side of the coin, like most things on the planet, some are made in China.
 There has been an influx of cheaper Chinese-made Hot tubs launch onto the market.
 Yes, the prices are certainly lower, under £3K in some cases, but as you may or may not expect, you do get what you pay for and the build quality is not the best.
+Poor build quality is one of the most common complaints about Jacuzzi hot tubs.
 The components used are also not of the highest quality and will eventually fail.
 In building my Hot Tub, I only used branded components from those “American” brands like Balboa and Waterway.
 I’m not affiliated to these in anyway, they were just my “go to” as the market leaders in an industry I knew little about.
 What I achieved in essence was a much bigger and a higher specification build with better components for my £5K than if I bought an off-the-shelf plastic shell tub for the same price.

 Add Value to your Property